 - The subject property is in an established residential neighborhood in Covington.
-Surrounding land uses include residential uses (apartments and single-family detached homes) and commercial uses along Jackson Highway and Covington Bypass Road.
-Furthermore, Magnolia Heights is an existing fully occupied LIHTC rental community. - Magnolia Heights is within one mile of convenience stores, banks, and restaurants while grocery stores, medical offices, and larger retail outlets are within four miles of the site. - The subject property is on the west side of Jackson Highway which provides access to U.S. Highway 278 and Interstate 20, two major traffic arteries in the region. - Magnolia Heights's has visibility from Jackson Highway which is a major traffic artery in Covington. - The subject site is suitable for multifamily rental housing.
-As the subject property is an existing rental community, its proposed rehabilitation will not alter the land use characteristics of the immediate area.
+Surrounding land uses include residential uses (apartments and single-family detached homes) and commercial uses along Jackson Highway and Covington Bypass Road. - The Reserve at Jackson Road is within one mile of convenience stores, banks, and restaurants while grocery stores, medical offices, and larger retail outlets are within four miles of the site. - The subject property is on the east side of Jackson Highway which provides access to U.S. Highway 278 and Interstate 20, two major traffic arteries in the region. - The Reserve at Jackson Road's has visibility from Jackson Highway which is a major traffic artery in Covington. - The subject site is suitable for multifamily rental housing.
+No negative land uses were identified that would affect the proposed development's viability in the marketplace.